The port of Edinburgh

 With the closure of the Henry Robb shipyards in 1984, many people in Leith found themselves in a complicated situation, lack of work caused many problems of integration and drugs.

 The novel by Irvine Welsh Trainspotting and the movie with same name directed by Danny Boyle are set during that period of Scottish history.

 A dynamic and fun neighborhood

 Nowadays, Leith doesn't resemble in any way how it was portrayed in Trainspotting.
 It is one of Edinburgh’s more dynamic areas with plenty of social life.

 You can enjoy some of the best restaurants in Edinburgh and visit one of the most important tourist attractions of the city, the Royal Yacht Britannia, the old yacht of the British Royal Family.

 Another thing you can do in Leith is exploring its antique and second-hand stores, some of which are charities and sell items that have been donated to them, all profits are used for charitable purposes.

-If you want to have dinner or a quick walk, a good option is The Shore, at the mouth of the Water of Leith, where you'll find several of the best-known restaurants, including a Michelin star, The Kitchin and Martin Wishart.
+If you want to have dinner or a quick walk, a good option is The Shore, at the mouth of the Water of Leith, where you'll find several of the best-known restaurants, including Michelin-starred, The Kitchin and Martin Wishart.